Today you'll learn how to use a vaporizer.

 - Hybrid (combination of conduction and convection)

 In conduction-style heating, your herb gets heated by directly being exposed to a heated surface.
 The finer your herb is ground, the more particles will get exposed to this heated surface.
+And the more particles are exposed to the heated surface, the more even the heating will be (less ‘hot spots').

 With a pure convection vaporizer, use a medium grind.

 In convection-style heating, your herb gets heated by hot air.
 So you want to maximize airflow in your bowl.
-If you use a fine grind, airflow will be severely restricted by the compactness of your weed.
+If you use a fine grind, airflow will be severely restricted by the compactness of your herb.

 - Place a whole nug of flower in your bowl;